CS-LEE2022/ML_data_pipeline/README.md

 - Task_id = `process_raw_data`
 - Python module = `tasks/ process_raw_data.py`

-There is a large amount of data files to process, python multiprocessing package does not work on airflow, so I used billiard instead of multiprocessing to implement the multiprocessing (reference 1).
+There are 8048 data files to process, python multiprocessing package does not work on airflow, so I used billiard instead of multiprocessing to implement the multiprocessing (reference 1).

 I am testing on a computer with 4 cores in total, 2 cores are used in the multiprocessing.
 So the ceiling of performance improvement is to reduce the running time by 50%.
 If the DAG can be tested on a computing resouce with more cores, the it would be much beneficiary from multiprocessing.